FEC Approves Four Armoured Personnel Vehicles Worth N580m for NDLEA

 Deji Elumoye in Abuja

-The Federal Executive Council on Wednesday approved a total sum of N580.5 million for the purchase of four armoured personnel vehicles for the use of the National Drug Law Enforcement Agency (NDLEA).
+The Federal Executive Council (FEC) yesterday approved a total sum of N580.5 million for the purchase of four armoured personnel vehicles for the use of the National Drug Law Enforcement Agency (NDLEA).

-The approval follows heightened attacks on personnel of the NDLEA, an agency under the supervision of the office of the Attorney General of the Federation and Minister of Justice.
+The approval followed heightened attacks on personnel of the NDLEA, an agency under the supervision of the office of the Attorney General of the Federation and Minister of Justice.

+This included securing 2,904 convictions from the court within the period, a development that has led to unprecedented reprisal attacks on its personnel.

-The agency was in the news this month when it seized cocaine worth about $278 million, which in Naira value translates to about N194billion.
+The agency was in the news this month when it seized cocaine worth about $278 million, which in naira value translated to about N194billion.

-“The purpose of the memo was to seek the approval of Council for the award of contract for the supply of 4 customized armored security vehicles or 14 seater model vehicle for the NDLEA in favour of Devcom Integrity Services Limited and the contract sum of N580,500,000 only, inclusive of the 7.5 Value Added Tax.
+“The purpose of the memo was to seek the approval of Council for the award of contract for the supply of four customised armored security vehicles or 14 seater model vehicle for the NDLEA in favour of Devcom Integrity Services Limited and the contract sum of N580,500,000 only, inclusive of the 7.5 Value Added Tax.

 “It has a delivery period of 16 weeks.
 It is common knowledge to all that in recent times the NDLEA has been repositioned and arising from the support in terms of capacity building hardware and associated things, they have recorded an extra ordinary unprecedented success.